-I think we’ve all been through tough times in our lives that leave us feeling scorned.
-Whether it was a breakup, just a generally bad experience, or maybe an event you didn’t even realize was traumatic in the moment, our everyday lives can leave us emotionally drained and damaged.
+We have probably all been through tough times in our lives that leave us feeling scorned.
+Whether it was a breakup, just a generally bad experience, or maybe an event you didn’t even realize was traumatic at the moment, our everyday lives can leave us emotionally drained and damaged.

 While everyone has something that keeps them from living their life exactly the way they want, some of us might have a harder time than others.
 The consistent nagging of something in our past lives can put a damper on the good things happening right in front of us.